biotope/meeting-notes/organisation/2018-06-06_howToMakeDecisions.md

 1. The captain
 This person will manage the whole budget pool for all of biotope and will make sure, the overall project heads in the right direction.
+__Finance and vision__

 2. The officers
-These persons will be given a small cut of the budget to decide on how to separate this budget over the different projects.
+These persons will be given a small cut of the budget to decide on how to spend this budget over the different projects.
+She makes sure the project head in the right direction to fit the overall vision and that the set goals are reached.
+__Strategy, budget and new features__

 3. The navigators
-These persons are experienced in the distinct projects and can ship the progress in the right directions.
+These persons are biotope experts and can ship the progress in the right directions.
 These are the first go-tos for questions.
+__Architecture, technology and code reviews__

 Every project (boilerplate, build, generator, etc.) should have one officer and one navigator assigned to it.
 One navigator/officer can have multiple projects she cares for.

+To make sure every role knows what she needs to know, there will be a monthly steering meeting with all officers and the captain to navigate on (time, budget, quality, next steps).

 This structure shall be kept until the projects work on their own.